Are you finding it difficult to find wholesome books for your teens? Listen in on this podcast to find out more.

 - Christian Fantasy Book Reviews

-Hopefully this post gives you some food for thought and encourages you that we moms (and dads too) can take a more prominent role in selecting and reviewing our kids’ reading material.
+Hopefully, this post gives you some food for thought and encourages you that we moms (and dads too) can take a more prominent role in selecting and reviewing our kids’ reading material and, hopefully, find wholesome books for our teens and tweens.

 More links on this podcast: